This is the Privacy Notice for AMR Bookkeeping Solutions Limited.

 We will retain your data only for the time we require it for the purposes stated and / or where we have a legal obligation or other legitimate purpose.

-If you are a customer, then we will keep your data for all the time you are a customer and for 7 years following.
+If you are a client, then we will keep your data for all the time you are a client and for 7 years following.
 This is to comply with HMRC audit requirements.

 Personal data collected for the purpose of client due diligence, will be retained for a minimum of 5 years.

 The UK GDPR requires us to implement technical and organisational measures to protect your data.
 This means our IT systems are protected by anti-virus and anti-malware software.
 We use Transport Layer Security (TLS, also known as SSL) to encrypt any data you supply to us through our website.

 The UK GDPR provides you with several rights in relation to the data of your we process.
 The rights relevant to our activities are:

 You have the right to get access to and copies of your personal data.

 You can in certain circumstances, restrict our processing of your data and request us to erase it (although we may have to retain some for legal reasons).

 You can ask us to rectify any inaccurate information we may be holding.

 If you want to exercise any of these rights, contact us on the above email address.